March 10, 2018

-The JKP Novosadska toplana communal heating company is planning to build a second cogeneration energy plant this summer to produce electricity and heat energy as part of the reconstruction of the TO Jug heat facility with production of heat and electric energy expected in May 2019, Balkan Green Energy News was told by that company.
+The public heating utility Novosadska Toplana is planning to build a second cogeneration energy plant this summer to produce electricity and heat energy as part of the reconstruction of the TO Jug heat facility with production of heat and electric energy expected in May 2019, Balkan Green Energy News was told by that company.

 This will be the second cogeneration facility to operate as part of the communal services company providing central heating in Novi Sad.
 The value of the project is estimated at 500 million Dinars.

 The motivation to build another cogeneration facility was the idea to make full use of the potential under the Decree on Incentive Measures for Electricity Generation from Renewable Energy Sources and High-Efficiency Cogeneration of Electricity and Heat and the extremely good results achieved in the first 17 months of operation of the cogeneration power plant at the Zapad heat facility, the Novosadska toplana said.

 The cogeneration facility Jug will be powered by gas engines allowing for highly efficient combined production of heating and electric energy.
 There are also plans to build all the accompanying infrastructure and subsystems needed to produce both types of energy.